 - Bilingual Glossaries, Dictionaries, and Style Guides—Browse the Guide and learn about Spanish language use of capitalization, abbreviations, punctuation, diacritics and much more.
 Consult glossaries on health, technology, government terminology and more!

 - Lost in Translation

-- Sample Video Editorial and Accessible Guidelines (MS Word, 56 kb, 2 pages, August 2012)—USAGov en Español (formerly known as GobiernoUSA.gov) and USA.gov developed these guidelines as a roadmap for producing and submitting videos.
+- Sample Video Editorial and Accessible Guidelines (Word document, 56 kb, 2 pages, August 2012)—USAGov en Español (formerly known as GobiernoUSA.gov) and USA.gov developed these guidelines as a roadmap for producing and submitting videos.
 These guidelines agree with the principles and best practices that guide our YouTube channels.

 - Multilingual Community of Practice—Join this group to share ideas, challenges, and government in Spanish, provides a list of agency names in Spanish and links to each agency’s Spanish Web pages and contact information.

 - Lep.gov—Sponsored by the Federal Interagency Working Group on Limited English Proficiency, this website helps agencies meet requirements of Executive Order 13166 regarding language access.

 - Language Data by Region—The Modern Language Association has created a language map that shows where speakers of 33 languages live in the United States.